 And seriously, that is brilliant!
 Getting to this point has occasionally been a little tedious, but the shear audacity of this final plot line is just amazing.

-When Supernatural is at its best though, it is when they are doing one of their satirical episodes.
-Super natural has done some absolutely amazing stories commending on aspects of popular culture or various television tropes.
+When Supernatural is at its best though, it is when they are doing one of their parody episodes.
+Supernatural has done some absolutely amazing stories commenting on aspects of popular culture, or satirizing various television tropes.
 The trickster episodes are good for this.
-Whether Sam and Dean find themselves in a completely different kind of of show, or suddenly deprived of their role as protagonists in the series, I know damned well I am going to enjoy what follows.
+Whenever Sam and Dean find themselves in a completely different kind of of show, or suddenly deprived of their role as protagonists in the series, I know damned well I am going to enjoy what follows.
 Those episodes are right on par with the paintball episodes in Community.

 Ah well!
 I’m not entirely sure what all this adds up to.
 I haven’t even talked about what television meant to me as a kid.
 Like so many children, that box was my main baby-sitter, and it had an awful lot of time to influence my ways of looking at the world.
 That said, this post has already gone on for far too long.